Getting started for developers

 **Using team resources:**

 Your team admin may have already created shared resources.
-Explore the Team section of Warp Drive to see what's available—you might find onboarding notebooks, deployment workflows, or coding standards rules.
+Explore the Team section of Warp Drive to see what's available—including onboarding notebooks, deployment workflows, and coding standards rules.

 MCP connects Warp's agents to external tools and services for enhanced context.